 Finding 2: As instructed or authorized by Congress, the 16 programs use 22 datasets derived from the Decennial Census to guide the geographic distribution of funds.
-The 16 programs do not rely directly on the Decennial count, which takes place only once a decade and gathers a limited amount of information on each person.
-Rather, programs use 22 datasets derived from the Decennial Census to determine applicant and beneficiary program eligibility and allocate funds to states and areas through formulas based on population size and characteristics.
-(See box on p.
-5 and Attachment A.)
+The 16 programs do not directly use the Decennial count, which takes place but once a decade and gathers a limited amount of information.
+Rather, the set of programs relies on 22 datasets derived from the Decennial Census to determine applicant and beneficiary program eligibility and allocate funds to states and areas using formulas based on population size and characteristics.
+(See list in following box and greater detail in Attachment A.)